observe-k8s/Observe-k8s-demo/README.md

-# Kubernestes Observabilty Demo
+# Kubernetes Observability Demo

-This repository will explain how to deploy the various CNCF prouject to observe properly your Kubernetes cluster .
+This repository will explain how to deploy the various CNCF project to observe properly your Kubernetes cluster.
 This repository is based on the popular Demo platform provided by Google : The Online Boutique
 <p align="center">
 <img src="src/frontend/static/icons/Hipster_HeroLogoCyan.svg" width="300" alt="Online Boutique" />